 The research and brokerage products and services that we receive are considered to be both proprietary and third-party in nature.
 Proprietary research and brokerage products and services are created, developed and provided by the broker executing the trades for which soft dollars are generated.
-Third-party research and brokerage products and services are created and developed by a third-party but provided by the broker executing the trades for which soft dollars are generated.
+Thirdparty research and brokerage products and services are created and developed by a third-party but provided by the broker executing the trades for which soft dollars are generated.

 Our use of soft dollars creates conflicts of interest.
 When we use client commissions to acquire research and brokerage products and services, we do not have to produce or pay for the research and brokerage products and services with our assets.
 We have an incentive to select, use or recommend a broker based on our interest in receiving research or brokerage products and services, rather than on your interest in receiving most favorable execution.
 We believe that the research and brokerage products and services provided by the brokers benefit our investment decision-making process and clients.
 When we use client commissions to obtain research and brokerage products and services, we pay commissions to brokers for your transactions that may be higher than those charged by another broker for the same transactions.
-The soft dollar credits that we use to purchase eligible research and brokerage products and services are generally calculated based on the difference between the per share commission rate charged by the executing brokers and the per share execution-only rate charged by the executing brokers.
+The soft dollar credits that we use to purchase eligible research and brokerage products and services are generally calculated based on the difference between the per share commission rate charged by the executing brokers.